qaisaraM/STOCK-CONTROL-/README.md

+Here is a **final, clean, professional, copy-paste ready README** for your GitHub repo on GitHub.
+I’ve combined everything properly, fixed wording, and structured it like a real industry project.

+---

 # 🛠️ Drill Stock Control System

 A desktop-based inventory management system for tracking precision drill stock, usage, and approval workflows in a controlled production environment.